dj1ch/nixos-chromebook/README.md

 > [!NOTE]
 > I am not affiliated with Chrultrabook.
 Please don't ask them for help regarding NixOS.

+> [!CAUTION]
+> The self-built package may break due to compatibility for NixOS, issues may occur and this isn't all perfect.

 ## Prerequisites

 - Working internet connection